 Parking charges and policies vary massively across the country.
 In some hospitals, it costs just a couple of euro a day for your car but in others, especially those in the major urban centres, costs can rise - up to €63 a week, according to one Irish Cancer Society study.

-In 2018, Minister Simon Harris asked the HSE to carry out a review of hospital parking charges.
-A report last year suggested introducing daily price caps and the possibility of weekly passes but there have been no major developments on that plan since.
+In 2018, then Health Minister Simon Harris asked the HSE to carry out a review of hospital parking charges.
+A report later that year suggested introducing daily price caps and the possibility of weekly passes but there have been no major developments on that plan since.

 Hospitals also need to weigh up eliminating parking charges against the inevitable funding shortfall this would create.
 Free parking could also be taken advantage of by non-hospital visitors.